Pete Rose: Return to Cincinnati (1984–1986)

+On August 15, 1984, the Expos traded Rose back to the Reds for infielder Tom Lawless.
 Upon rejoining the Reds, Rose was immediately named player-manager, replacing Vern Rapp as manager.
 Despite his .259 average for the season prior to joining the Reds, he hit .365 for the Reds in 26 games (with 35 hits and 11 RBIs), finishing with a .286 overall average—a 41-point improvement over the 1983 season.
 Furthermore, Rose managed the Reds to a 19–22 record for the remainder of the season.
-Though the role was once common, to date Rose is the last person to serve as a player-manager in Major League Baseball.
+Though the role was once common, to date Rose is the last person to serve as a player-manager in MLB.

-On September 11, 1985, Rose broke Ty Cobb's all-time hits record with his 4,192nd hit, a single to left-center field off San Diego Padres pitcher Eric Show.
-According to MLB.com, Major League Baseball continues to recognize Cobb's final hit total as 4,191, though independent research has revealed two of Cobb's hits were counted twice.
-It has been suggested because of this, that Rose actually broke Cobb's record against the Cubs' Reggie Patterson with a single in the first inning of a Reds' 5–5 called game against Chicago on September 8.
-ABC's Wide World of Sports named Rose its Athlete of the Year that year because Rose broke Cobb's record.
-Rose accumulated a total of 4,256 hits before his final career at-bat, a strikeout against San Diego's Rich Gossage on August 17, 1986.
+On September 8, 1985, Rose collected his 4,190th and 4,191st hit at Wrigley Field off Reggie Patterson in a game that was called due to darkness after the two teams were tied 5–5 in the 9th.
+According to MLB.com, MLB continues to recognize Cobb's final hit total as 4,191, though independent research has revealed two of Cobb's hits were counted twice.
+This would mean that Rose broke the hits record in Chicago on the 8th.
+At any rate, on September 11, 1985, Rose broke Cobb's all-time hits record with his 4,192nd hit, a single to left-center field off San Diego Padres pitcher Eric Show that saw Rose get a minutes-long standing ovation from the hometown Cincinnati crowd at Riverfront Stadium.
+ABC's Wide World of Sports named Rose its Athlete of the Year after Rose broke Cobb's record.
+Rose accumulated a total of 4,256 hits before his final career at-bat, a strikeout against San Diego's Goose Gossage on August 17, 1986.

 In 2010, Deadspin reported Rose used corked bats during his 1985 pursuit of Cobb's record.
 Two sports memorabilia collectors who owned Rose's game-used bats from that season had the bats x-rayed and found the telltale signs of corking.
 Rose had previously denied using corked bats.